SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 As a result of the `cds.connect.to('API_BUSINESS_PARTNER')` call, the `S4bupa` constant will contain a connection object that can be used for remote communication with the service specified (i.e. with `API_BUSINESS_PARTNER`), based on whatever information is in the corresponding `cds.requires` section of the configuration loaded at runtime.

 We're currently mocking that service, and we can see the details that will be available at runtime in the `~/.cds-services.json` file that we've looked at in previous exercises.
-In fact, because the `cds mock API_BUSINESS_PARTNER` process is still running, that file contains, right now, information that looks like this:
+In fact, because the `cds mock API_BUSINESS_PARTNER --port 5005` process is still running, that file contains, right now, information that looks like this:

 ```json
 {